link2hassan/Islam-Astronomy-and-Arabic-Print/README.md

 ## 1652: Astronomica quædam ex traditione Shah Cholgii Persæ

-As explored in the other case, John Greave’s publication of Ulugh Beg’s Carinacula marked a cornerstone moment in Arabic printing in Oxford.
+John Greave’s publication of Ulugh Beg’s Carinacula marked a cornerstone moment in Arabic printing in Oxford.
 In 1652, he went on to translate and publish Maḥmūd Shāh Khuljī’s treatise on the planets under the title of Astronomica quædam ex traditione Shah Cholgii Persæ.
 Unlike Christmann’s translation of Al-Farghānī’s Compendium, which favoured simplicity of thought over scientific technicality, Greave’s translation of Shāh Khuljī’s Astronomica provided readers with a visual exploration of the planets and heavens.

  <param ve-image
        label="astronomica quaedam ex traditione - Arabic text"